WASAPI-Community/data-transfer-apis/ait-reference-specification/README.md

 Since it is useless to require the presence of checksums without mandating any specific checksum, every implementation should provide at least one of MD5 or SHA1.
-To allow evolution, the specification should use an array instead of a single checksum.
+To allow evolution, the specification should use a dictionary instead of a single string.
 To ensure interoperability, all checksums should be represented as hexadecimal strings.

 ### Change label describing format of archive file